nomadicTree/scripts/README.md

 # tnl
-Quickly check to see if a tunnel is open, list available tunnels, or open a tunnel.
+Quickly check to see if a tunnel is open, list available tunnels, or access a tunnel.

 # Requirements
 You need python3 for this script to run.